Razyapoo/KGBClusteringDocumentation/user_documentation.md

 Each node in a hierarchical group must have the [hierarchical class](#hierarchical-class) that represents that hierarchical group.

-An example of one such hierarchical group is shown in Figure 1.
+An example of one such hierarchical group is shown in Figure 1 above.

 > **Warning** \
 > Hierarchical groups are predefined by a technician in the visual configuration.
+You cannot define them in the user interface.

 <h3 id="visual-group-glossary">Visual groups</h3>